 By education, I am a computer scientist, statistician, and psychologist.
 In practice, I am a research technologist and methodologist with a focus on workflow, incentives, and biases.
 I am currently most motivated by increasing research efficiency.
 That includes increasing research quality, accessibilty, and diversity.

-As the CTO at COS, I am responsible for technical strategy, product vision, software architecture, external partner/funder development, and management of COS Labs—COS's research and development team.
+As the CTO at COS, I was responsible for technical strategy, product vision, software architecture, external partner/funder development, and management of COS Labs—COS's research and development team.

 In practice, I have always focused more on developing methods and tools in order to help others do their science efficiently than doing science myself.
 However, over the course of my graduate studies, my substantive research was focused on autism, non-verbal communication, and motor control.
 My methodological, statistical, and computational interests have included agent-based modeling, evolutionary computation, information visualization, time-series analysis, and dynamical systems analysis.